simonmeusel/MuteSpotifyAds/README.md

 To uninstall the application, you can simply trash `MuteSpotifyAds.app`.

+### Troubleshooting

+If the Application deos not work, follow the steps for enabling a endless private Spotify session.

 ## Endless private Spotify session

 You can also use this application to enforce a endless private session. **This requires administrative privileges**.
-To enable them, go to `System Preferences` → `Security & Privacy` → `Privacy` tab → `Accessibility` → Click the check mark next to this application.
+To enable them, do the following:

+1. Go to `System Preferences` → `Security & Privacy` → `Privacy` tab → `Accessibility` → Enable the check mark next to this application.
+2. Go to `System Preferences` → `Security & Privacy` → `Privacy` tab → `Automation` → Enable the check marks next to this application (for `Spotify` and `System Events`).

 To enable/disable the endless private session, click the `☀︎` in the status bar of your mac (at the top of your screen), and then click `∞ Private session`.
 This will ensure that the Spotify private session is enabled whenever the current song changes.